-- Rising taxes, school crowding, and costs which increase pressure to restrict the number of housing projects. - Regulatory requirements beyond the scope of County and Municipal officials such as the State Environmental Quality Review Act (SEQR) which can be a costly regulatory barrier to the creation of affordable housing in New York State because even a very streamlined Environmental Impact Statement process can take over a year to complete and can add substantial costs to the project. - A shortage, throughout the City, of new housing and new affordable housing - Land is also expensive and it is difficult to develop affordable housing without some subsidies or program to help offset these costs.
+- Rising taxes, school crowding, and costs which increase pressure to restrict the number of housing projects. - Regulatory requirements beyond the scope of County and Municipal officials such as the State Environmental Quality Review Act (SEQR) which is viewed as a costly regulatory barrier to the creation of affordable housing in New York State. - A shortage, throughout the City, of new housing and new affordable housing - Land is also expensive and it is difficult to develop affordable housing without some subsidies or program to help offset these costs.

-The City of Kingston Planning Department has made efforts to remove many local barriers to producing affordable housing.
-The City undertook a GEIS for the Rondout area which will allow for a streamlined development approval process.
-It has also created two documents, Kingston 2025 in 2016 and the Downtown Revitalization Initiative (2018) which outlines goals, recommendations, and zoning changes to be implemented to streamline the approval process and advocate for more multi-family and especially affordable housing projects.
+The City of Kingston Planning Department has removed many local barriers to producing affordable housing.
+A streamlined review process has made the approval process easier and has eliminated significant costs.
 The City has also formed a new Zoning task force to promote zoning changes that are consistent with the City's Comprehensive Plan, including rezoning to encourage development of affordable and multifamily housing.
 The City of Kingston is the only municipality within the County with inclusive zoning.
 The City's Residential/Mixed Use zone requires developers seeking adaptive reuse of commercial buildings to reserve 10% of the residential units as "affordable" if they develop more than five units.
 The City also stands out as an exception on density allowances and incentives.